presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

-4.1 We have a dictionary of the specific events that Italy has won metals in and the number of metals they have won for each event.
+4.2 We have a dictionary of the specific events that Italy has won medals in and the number of medals they have won for each event.
 Assign to the variable ``events`` a list of the keys from the dictionary ``metal_events``.
 Do not hard code this.

 .. activecode:: ee_ch12_042
    :tags:Dictionaries/Dictionarymethods.rst